 - II.
 All District high schools shall be members of the Florida High School Athletic Association, Inc. (FHSAA) and shall be governed by the rules and regulations adopted by FHSAA.
 Students who participate in athletics shall meet eligibility requirements established by FHSAA and the School Board.
 Membership dues will be paid from the internal accounts of each respective school. - III.
+In the event a fine is imposed by the Florida High School Athletic Association on any school, coach, assistant coach, District employee, student athlete, or school athletic booster club member, no District funds, including internal accounts, shall be used to pay the fine. - This restriction shall be published annually to all applicable coaches, assistant coaches, District employees, student athletes, and school athletic booster clubs by each high school. - IV.
 Students practicing or participating in any type of interscholastic athletics shall provide proof of accident insurance covering medical expenses of any injury sustained in a sport.
-The principal shall be responsible for obtaining proof, as evidenced by a signed statement from the student's parent(s) or legal guardian, of the student's insurance prior to practice or participation in interscholastic athletics.
-Such insurance may be made available to the parent(s) or legal guardian through the school, or the parent(s) or legal guardian may submit evidence that insurance has been provided through another source. - IV.
-No student shall engage in practice or participate in any interscholastic game without the written permission of the student's parent(s) or legal guardian and a current physical examination as required by Florida High School Athletic Association being on file. - V. Pursuant to Florida Statutes licensed medical personnel who act as volunteers for school events and agree to render emergency care or treatment shall be immune from civil liability for treatment of a participant in any school-sponsored athletic event, provided such treatment was rendered in accordance with acceptable standards of practice and was not objected to by the participant. - VI.
-An automatic external defibrillator (AED) will be available for use, if needed, at every preseason and regular season interscholastic contest on School Board property.
-Staff will be trained to use such equipment. - VII.
-All students shall be subject to all School Board rules and to the Code of Student Conduct while attending athletic events and practices. - VIII.
+The principal shall be responsible for obtaining proof, as evidenced by a signed statement from the student's parent(s), as defined by Florida Statutes, of the student's insurance prior to practice or participation in interscholastic athletics.
+Such insurance may be made available to the parent(s) through the school, or the parent(s) may submit evidence that insurance has been provided through another source. - V. No student shall engage in practice or participate in any interscholastic game without the written permission of the student's parent(s) and a current physical examination as required by Florida High School Athletic Association being on file. - VI.
+Pursuant to Florida Statutes licensed medical personnel who act as volunteers for school events and agree to render emergency care or treatment shall be immune from civil liability for treatment of a participant in any school-sponsored athletic event, provided such treatment was rendered in accordance with acceptable standards of practice and was not objected to by the participant.

+- VII.
+An automatic external defibrillator (AED) will be available for use, if needed, at every preseason and regular season interscholastic contest and at every FHSAA state championship series contest.
+Staff will be trained to use such equipment. - VIII.
+All students shall be subject to all School Board rules and to the Code of Student Conduct while attending athletic events and practices. - IX.
 In order for a student to be eligible to participate in interscholastic extracurricular student activities, he/she must meet all of the requirements established by the Florida High School Athletic Association and maintain satisfactory conduct, as defined by the Code of Student Conduct.
-If a student is convicted of an on- or off-campus felony or a delinquent act which would have been a felony if committed by an adult, regardless of whether adjudication is withheld, the student's participation in interscholastic extracurricular activities will be suspended for the balance of the school year.

-IX.
-A report of an alleged violation of this standard of conduct shall be submitted to the principal or designee for investigation.
-If the principal or designee determines that a violation has occurred, the student and his/her parent or legal guardians shall be notified in writing of the suspension from school sponsored extracurricular activities.
+If a student is convicted of an on- or off-campus felony or a delinquent act which would have been a felony if committed by an adult, regardless of whether adjudication is withheld, the student's participation in interscholastic extracurricular activities will be suspended for the balance of the school year. - X. A report of an alleged violation of this standard of conduct shall be submitted to the principal or designee for investigation.
+If the principal or designee determines that a violation has occurred, the student and his/her parent shall be notified in writing of the suspension from school sponsored extracurricular activities.